ietf-wg-cats/draft-ietf-cats-usecases-requirements/draft-ietf-cats-usecases-requirements.md

 identifier are all available to provide computing services.

-## Support Agreement on Metric Representation
+## Support Agreement on Metric Representation and Definition

 Computing metrics can have many different semantics, particularly for being service-specific.
 Even the notion of a "computing load"